-* Links in this post contain Amazon and CJ affiliate links.
+* Some of the links in this post contain affiliate links.
 If you make a purchase through these links, we may receive a small commission at no extra cost to you.
-All recommendations are on items I love and feel will deliver value to you!
-Thank you for your support.
+All recommendations are from first-hand experience that I feel will deliver value to you!
+Thank you for your continued support.

 FOLLOW & SHARE WITH A FRIEND!

-Each of my snorkeling blog posts will have my personal snorkel rating of the site.
+All of my snorkeling blog posts will have my personal snorkel rating of each site.
 Please see the key below.

 Flying in a little plane from Belize City to Ambergris Caye